ae2079/funding-pot/README.md

 ### Prerequisites

-- you have an ANKR API key
+- you have an ANKR API key for their "advanced API" (get one [here](https://www.ankr.com/rpc/advanced-api/))
 - you have two private keys whose addresses are funded with small amounts of testnet ETH on Base Sepolia

 ### Instructions